SophiaKevwe/SophiaKevwe/README.md

 - 👋 Hi, I’m @SophiaKevwe.
 - 👀 I’m interested in programming languages and coding practices.
-I have a knowledge of c programming, visual basic, python and c++.
+I have a knowledge of c programming, c#, visual basic, python and c++.
-- 🌱 I’m currently learning c#.
+- 🌱 I’m currently learning data science with python and front end development.
-- 💞️ I’m looking to collaborate on new coding ideas and developments.
+- 💞️ I’m looking to collaborate on new coding ideas, developments and work opportunities.
 - 📫 You can reach me through my mail: oghenekes73@gmail.com.

 <!---